passwordless-id/webauthn/README.md

 What is the difference between this and Passwordless.ID?
 --------------------------------------------------------

 This library is a wrapper around the WebAuthn protocol.
 It is the technical foundation for strong authentication.
+No more, no less.

 [Passwordless.ID](https://passwordless.id) is a service.
 It provides is all the other things required for a complete authentication system: